nagyist/tao-user-guide/src/take-a-tour/build-your-test.md

 **Step 12:** Give your Test a trial run.

 This may be done through a dummy Test-taker account that you would have set up at the start of the academic year.
-Doing a trial-run ensures that everything will run as expected when the students go through their assessment.
+Doing a trial run ensures that everything will run as expected when the students go through their assessment.
 Once the test has been checked and everything is working as expected, you'll next want to set up delivery.